 Backpack Colombia: Colombia’s Choco Region Guide

 Welcome to Choco, Colombia.
-One of Colombia’s least explored but most beautiful regions.
+One of Colombia’s least explored regions but best places to explore in Colombia.
 Situated on the western part of Colombia, the Choco region has sections that range from the Pacific to the Atlantic Ocean.
 Luckily for myself & those who have experienced this blissful region, the Choco region has far more than you could imagine.
-For those who haven’t, here is a look into one of Colombia’s least developed and traveled departments.
+For those who haven’t, here is a look into one of Colombia’s least developed and places to backpack Colombia.

 Getting to the Choco Region

 When you backpack Colombia, certain regions are far less developed than others.
 Getting to the Choco Region is simple but not easy.
 The region is limited in options of transportation due to its rough terrain and lack of infrastructure.
 There are no roads west of Quibdo, the department’s capital, but the probability is you are venturing to the Pacific Coast.
 Boat travel rules the coast and is your only way to move from town to town.
 Here is how you can make your way to the Pacific Coast.

 The Nuqui Airport is about as basic as they come.
 No need to be early as security takes a whopping 10 seconds to walk through and flights only operate on certain days.
 To decrease your fear of flying, enjoy the abandoned cartel plane that’s sits adjacent to the runway.
 (Note: No Starbucks or premier flying lounge here.)